msmakhlouf/javascript-style/readme.md

 2. `use strict`
 3. Use semicolons
 4. Strict equality (`!==` in favor of `!=`)
+5. Do not extend native object prototypes
-5. Space after keywords and between arguments and operators
+6. Space after keywords and between arguments and operators
-6. Let your code document itself.
+7. Let your code document itself.
 Comments can often be avoided by employing better naming conventions
-7. Favor using existing libraries over re-inventing functionality
+8. Favor using existing libraries over re-inventing functionality

 Have a reason if you're going to stray from the following recommendations.